meveo-org/meveo/meveo-admin/ejbs/src/main/java/org/meveo/api/persistence/README.md

 Path parameters
 ```
-:repository : the code of the storage repository (i.e default)
+:repository : the code of the storage repository (e.g default)
 :cet : the code of the Custom entity template
 :uuid : the uuid of the enitity instance to retrieve
 ```